-This keto margarita is a low carb and sugar free take on the classic Mexican inspired cocktail!
-Made without sugar or sugar syrup, these taste incredible and are easily customizable!
+This keto margarita is a low carb take on the classic Mexican inspired cocktail!
+Simple, fancy, and satisfy the cravings!

 Are margaritas keto?

-No sugar and no sugar alcohols are needed, but you’d never tell.
 The texture is chilled, smooth, and goes down beautifully.
 It’s got a slightly sweet lime and orange flavor, without being overpowering!
-Unlike a skinny margarita, there is no sugar needed1
+Unlike a skinny margarita, there is no sugar needed!

-- Simple syrup– Adds a little bit of sweetness without adding any extra carbs or sugar.
+- Simple syrup.
+Adds a little bit of sweetness adding no extra carbs or sugar.
 I used a keto simple syrup.

-- Orange extract– Gives some lovely orange flavor, without any oranges needed.
+- Orange extract.
+Gives some lovely orange flavor, with no oranges needed.

 Start by adding all the ingredients into a cocktail shaker, and shake vigorously for 1-2 minutes.
 Pour into tall glasses and serve with freshly sliced lime.